nakamamesh/nakamamesh-android/PRIVACY_POLICY.md

-# bitchat Privacy Policy
+# nakamamesh Privacy Policy

 *Last updated: January 2025*

 ## Our Commitment

-bitchat is designed with privacy as its foundation.
+nakamamesh is designed with privacy as its foundation.
 We believe private communication is a fundamental human right.
-This policy explains how bitchat protects your privacy.
+This policy explains how nakamamesh protects your privacy.

 ## Summary

 - **No personal data collection** - We don't collect names, emails, or phone numbers
-- **Hybrid Functionality** - bitchat offers two modes of communication:
+- **Hybrid Functionality** - nakamamesh offers two modes of communication:
   - **Bluetooth Mesh Chat**: This mode is completely offline, using peer-to-peer Bluetooth connections.
 It does not use any servers or internet connection.
   - **Geohash Chat**: This mode uses an internet connection to communicate with others in a specific geographic area.
 It relies on Nostr relays for message transport.
 - **No tracking** - We have no analytics, telemetry, or user tracking
 - **Open source** - You can verify these claims by reading our code

-## What Information bitchat Stores
+## What Information nakamamesh Stores

 ### On Your Device Only